-If the Division response requires additional survey and/or testing, then the applicant must hire a qualified professional archaeologist (https://www.tn.gov/content/dam/tn/environment/archaeology/documents/arch_CONSLIST%209_2018.pdf) to conduct the field investigation (field review).
-Following completion of the field investigation, a report on the investigation results (following the Division reporting guidelines - provided on Select TN Sites webpage) must be submitted to the Division for review.
-A response will then be provided to the applicant based upon the field investigation results.
+If the Division response requires a survey and/or testing, then the applicant must hire a qualified professional archaeologist to conduct the field investigation.
+Following completion of the field investigation, a report on the investigation results must be submitted to the Division for review.
+The report should follow the standards and guidelines for archaeological resource management studies outlined by the Tennessee SHPO.
+A response will then be provided to the applicant based on the field investigation results.
 The response will state that either no additional work will be necessary, or additional investigation will be necessary if the archaeological site/cemetery/above-ground structure cannot be avoided.